 - MA, MHealSc, MPH, DPH, PGDipArts, PGDipHealSc, PGDipPHC, PGCertPH, PGCertPHC

-- (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) Includes a one-day workshop in Wellington. (iii) This paper runs for the second half of first semester.
+- (i) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (ii) This paper runs for the second half of first semester.

-- Students who have completed an undergraduate degree in any discipline or recognised equivalent.
-It is strongly recommended that candidates will have completed PUBH 737 Public Health Law and Ethics - Fundamentals, but this is not mandatory.
+Students who have completed an undergraduate degree in any discipline or recognised equivalent.
+It is recommended that candidates will have completed PUBH 737 Public Health Law and Ethics - Fundamentals however this is not mandatory.

 Department of Public Health, Wellington Campus: email@example.com